uml-robotics/armada_manipulation_old/README.md

-# This repository is being archived to maintain work but halt development.
+# This repository is being archived
 Please instead refer to newer maipulation packages in the uml-robotics gihub library such as: https://github.com/uml-robotics/armada_behaviors which is in development as of the time of this writing (07/22)